daniel-mader/blog-post-spring-multi-jwt/blog-post/blog-post.md

-# Supporting different JWTs in your Spring Boot application
+# How to support different JWTs in your Spring Boot application
-Link to blog post: https://www.novatec-gmbh.de/en/blog/supporting-different-jwts-in-your-spring-boot-application
+Link to blog post: https://www.novatec-gmbh.de/en/blog/how-to-support-different-jwts-in-your-spring-boot-application

 ---
-**In some of your services you might want to allow your users to use different ways to authenticate.
+**In some of your services you might want to allow your users to use multiple ways to authenticate.
 This guide is for you if you want to support multiple JWTs signed by different issuers (in most cases authorization servers).
-I'll explain how to configure Spring to provide a production-ready solution - of course with code examples.**
+I'll explain how to configure Spring Boot to provide a production-ready solution - of course with code examples.**

 ### Introduction
 This guide is for you if you face one of the following challenges:
-* You might want to allow users to authenticate with OAuth/OpenID Connect and you also want to allow some "technical user" (such as another service) to access your data.
+* Maybe you want to allow users to authenticate with OAuth/OpenID Connect, but you also want to allow some "technical user" (such as another service) to access your data.
 That technical user might not get its JSON Web Token (JWT) signed by your central Identity Provider, but could use some other form of authentication.
-* You might also want to migrate from some sort of custom authentication mechanism to the more established and standardized OAuth/OpenID Connect, but you don't want to make the switch in one large "big bang" and risk locking out some users that haven't yet registered with the Identity Provider and still use the old way.
+* You might also want to migrate from some sort of custom authentication mechanism to the more established and standardized OAuth/OpenID Connect, but you don’t want to make the switch in one large "big bang" and risk locking out some users that haven't yet registered with the Identity Provider and still use the old way.

 In both cases you need to support different JWTs in your application.

-### Limitations
+### Delimitations
-We're going to use **Java 11** with **Spring Boot 2.2**.
+We're going to use **Java 11** with **Spring Boot 2.3**.
 As **OpenID Connect** is the current gold standard for user authentication, we're also going to focus on that protocol.

 The goal of this blog post is to guide you in how to configure your Spring Boot Application to support a production-ready state-of-the-art authentication mechanism.
 I won't explain JSON Web Tokens (JWT), OAuth or OpenID Connect (OIDC) in detail here, but focus on the actual implementation.
+If you want to learn more about Identity Federation in general, check out the [blog post by Dorian](https://www.novatec-gmbh.de/en/blog/identity-federation-more-than-connecting-to-facebook).
-Some basic understanding of the Spring Framework can help following this guide.
+Some basic understanding of Spring Boot can help following this guide.

-### Standard Spring
+### Default Spring Boot
 If you only need to support OpenID Connect from a single authorization server, you probably won't need this guide.
-Spring makes it easy as pie:
+Spring Boot makes it easy as pie.
+First, add the Spring Security framework [to your dependencies](https://spring.io/guides/gs/securing-web).
-In your `application.yml` you simply specify the issuer of your JWTs:
+Then, simply specify the issuer of your JWTs in your **application.yml**:
 ```yml
 spring:
   security: